mutantstandard/forc/docs/howto/formats.md

 This is specifically designed to mimic how Google encodes their emoji fonts.

 'CBDT/CBLC' is more commonly used to refer to this format, but in forc it's simplified to 'CBx' to make it easier to remember.

----

-### Formats that are there but don't work

-These are currently placeholders in the software and may be removed in the future, do not use these.

-#### sbixTT

-- PNG glyphs encoded as sbix tables
-- TrueType ligature data
-- .ttf extension

-macOS's emoji system font format.

-#### sbixTTiOS

-sbixTT packaged in an iOS Configuration Profile.
-Designed for installation in iOS.